 “The importance of risk and insurance within many transactions continues to be underestimated,” said John Donald, Director of M&A Solutions for Aon.
 “An analysis of insurance risk and due diligence can help identify important risk information which could materially affect the negotiations.”

 The document highlights ways that transaction coverage, for example Warranty and Indemnity insurance, can protect companies from the financial pitfalls of M&A activity.

 “For years we have said that members need to be involved in M&A activity at an early stage.
-This excellent guide goes into the subject thoroughly and in detail and will help them through the process,” said Airmic R&D manager Georgina Oakes.
+This excellent guide goes into the subject thoroughly and in detail and will help them through the process,” said Airmic R&D manager Georgina Wainwright.